 So if major brands have been practicing CSR for years, how does a purpose-led brand differ?
 One major difference is that, while international corporations and global players have the labour and financial resources to put into developing a CSR strategy.
 For many SME brands, this is not always the case.
 Purpose-led branding allows for the ambitions inherent in a CSR strategy to be scaled relative to the size of the organisation.
 They might engage with their surrounding community, reduce impact on their environment or foster links with young generations of talent.

 Additionally, where purpose-led branding trumps CSR is that, whereas CSR often focuses on what organisations can give back to their environment through a proportion of profit redirection, this does not change the brand offering itself.
 Purpose-led branding goes further.
 It seeks to imbue a brand with an inherent value that can be utilised by consumers.
 It creates an emotional connection and offering more than simply the product or service it sells.

 What are the essential components of a purpose-led brand?

 Becoming a purpose-led brand is not an overnight venture, and requires commitment, foresight and patience.
 There are a number of important points for brands to consider when beginning this journey, a few of which are:

 It’s not enough to simply know the value of purpose

 Though having a brand purpose can lead to increased customer loyalty and trust, knowing this isn’t sufficient in itself.
-Adweek argues that brands should look to strong examples of purpose-led brands such as Airbnb, who, after reorienting their mission in 2013, discovered that their purpose was ‘to make people around the world feel like they could belong anywhere.’
+Adweek argues that brands should look to strong examples of purpose-led brands such as Airbnb.
+After reorienting their mission in 2013, Airbnb discovered that their purpose was ‘to make people around the world feel like they could belong anywhere.’
 “Belong Anywhere” became its tagline, which according to Adweek actualized the Airbnb brand for the human race and elevated its offering above being a low-cost travel alternative.

 Translate your values into messaging